MaxTheBeast300/Hist1900memex/docs/index.md

 ## To do

 - Well, this is where the memex stops! (at least for now)
-- Reconsider the notes into a final journey entry
 - Continue looking at the internet (all the oddities that comes with it) with a critical eye

 ---